store Skip to content

 Turquoise, placid and demur, remained seated adjacent Mama.
 Her mesmerizing neon eyes seemingly lending a bluish tint to the room.
 Meanwhile, I fired up some Christmas candle decorations, ghosts of Christmas present bouncing off our mural walls.
 Both spooky and warm.

 But it was the continued commotion outside that captivated our notice.
 At nearly six o’clock in the evening and without a spark of electricity, all would need to figure out how to stay warm for the night (lots of comforters and quilts) and at the same time remain vigilant to potential aftershocks.
-I learned later the trick was to hang a leather belt from the ceiling, so one could verify if it was another terrestrial hiccup or just an over-fearful imagination.
+I learned later the trick was to hang a belt from the ceiling, so one could verify if it was another terrestrial hiccup or just an over-fearful imagination.

 The night manager continued to pray under her breath, which would soon be visible in the chill.
 I encouraged her to head to home on the plateau to prepare it for the night.
 Spouse and I could handle the duties at Sasha’s and having lost our three dogs at home over the past few years, our home up in the hinterlands was likely safe, even from looters.